Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Defining and Registering the Windows Class

-The Windows class structure WNDCLASSEX contains information relating to the behaviour and looks of a window.
-The syntax of the WNDCLASSEX structure is as follows
+The Windows class structure WNDCLASSEX contains information relating to the behaviour and appearance of a window.
+The syntax of the WNDCLASSEX structure is as follows:

 typedef struct _WNDCLASSEX { UINT cbSize; // size of this structure UINT style; // style flags (see below) WNDPROC lpfnWndProc; // function pointer to the windows callback procedure int cbClsExtra; // extra window-class info (usually 0) int cbWndExtra; // extra window info (usually 0) HANDLE hInstance; // the instance of the application HICON hIcon; // the main icon that will represent the application HCURSOR hCursor; // the cursor for the window HBRUSH hbrBackground; // the background brush to paint the window LPCTSTR lpszMenuName; // the name of the menu to attach if any LPCTSTR lpszClassName; // the name of the registered class itself HICON hIconSm; // the handle of the small icon } WNDCLASSEX;